 Not only is the interior decor eclectic-hip, but the clientele is younger, more moneyed and more urban than the average tourist.

-The hotel is often host to DJ nights on the rooftop bar, special Chef appearances at Moxi and local fashion events executed with flair.
+The hotel is often hosting to DJ nights on the rooftop bar, special Chef appearances at Moxi, and local fashion events executed with flair.

 Check Prices for Hotel Matilda in San Miguel, Mexico